Fires Leave Thousands Of Asylum-Seekers On Greek Island Homeless

 "Some people don't respect the country hosting them," he said.

 European Union leaders said they feel terrible about the fires and are sending aid to Greece.
-EU Home Affairs Commissioner Ylva Johansson has promised funds for the relocation to Athens and housing of some 400 unaccompanied minors at Moria.
+EU Home Affairs Commissioner Ylva Johansson has promised that Brussels will pay to move some 400 unaccompanied minors to mainland Greece and fund their housing until they relocate to other EU countries.

 But Margaritis Schinas, the European Commission vice president who oversees migration, told German broadcaster ZDF that what happened in Moria camp "is not Europe's fault."
 He called it a failure of European solidarity.
 EU countries like Hungary and Poland, where anti-immigrant nationalism runs strong, have long refused to accept refugees stuck in camps in Greece.